 The first two verses of this chapter have outlined the very core of man’s duty in the final salvation of his soul: personal sacrifice, total commitment to Christ, service in His Kingdom, separation from the World, transformation of the mind, doing the Father’s will.
 However, those actions of faith cannot develop without the proper attitude of humility, sobriety and meekness.

 There is probably no greater hindrance to true spiritual growth than thinking too highly of oneself (huper-phronein), and chiefly that means to hold in excessive regard the thoughts, beliefs and ideas that your own mind has determined.
-The church, though one body in Christ, is made up of many different members, and God had given each one a unique set of gifts, personality and workings of the mind (v5-6).
+The church, though one body in Christ, is made up of many different members, and God had given each one a unique set of gifts, personality traits and workings of the mind (v5-6).
 So each member must respect and value the judgments of other members – be of the same mind, in honor preferring one another (v10,16).
 Paul warned the carnal Corinthians that they had become puffed up for one against another (1Cor 4:6).
-Obviously, we dare not hold in equal value the rationalizations of the carnal and weak!
+Obviously, we dare not hold in equal value the rationalizations of the carnal and weak.
 The charge is to all in the church – do not over-value your own conscience, but accept that there are different beliefs and opinions even within the body (Rom 15:7, also 1Tim 6:17; Mat 5:3-5).

 A truly humble person will never take personal offense!
 That’s because he holds nothing of himself in such regard that he might be hurt or offended by another (Gal 6:3).
 Remember the example of Moses (Num 12:1-8) and consider the truthful yet dispassionate answers of Christ to the slanderers that said He had a demon.
-Yes, we take offense when the name of Christ is disparaged, or His body is damaged, or the Word of God is scoffed, but to allow a criticism or offense to fester within is a sign of thinking too highly of onself.
+Yes, we take offense when the name of Christ is disparaged, or His body is damaged, or the Word of God is scoffed, but to allow a criticism or offense to fester within is a sign of thinking too highly of oneself.

 To think soberly (so-phronein) is to think wisely, to rightly analyze another point of view, to use sound judgment (see usage in Acts 26:25; Titus 1:8; 2Tim 1:7).
 Probably the Apostle intentionally chose these rhyme words.
 “Do not huperphronein, but phronein with all sophronein.”
 The calm, sensible, Word-based evaluations of a humble man of God are of great worth.